Unbelief within marginalized communities

 Columbia University

 Nonreligious people are a fast growing demographic in the United States (U.S.; Pew Research Center, 2015) and also among the most stigmatized and understudied (Brewster, 2014).
 Christian hegemony underlies several axes of oppression, including racism, sexism, and heterosexism (Brewster & López-Molina, 2021); however, faith communities also offer social, cultural, and financial support in the face of structural inequities (Lewis-Coles & Constantine, 2006).
-Therefore, adopting an unbelieving worldview is a complex process for people of colour, lesbian, gay, or bisexual (LGB) people, and gender-diverse (i.e., transgender, nonbinary) people, who are underrepresented in scholarship of unbelief.
-Thus, knowledge gaps exist in studies of unbelief including 1) understanding how oppression accelerates, decelerates, or complicates the process of forming an unbelieving identity among people with minoritized identities and 2) exploring unbelief among those who do not identify as atheist (e.g., culturally Catholic, secular humanist).
+Therefore, adopting an unbelieving worldview is a complex process for people of colour, lesbian, gay, or bisexual (LGB) people, and gender-diverse (i.e., transgender, nonbinary) people.

-First, a series of five grounded theory-based qualitative studies will elucidate the origins of unbelief among groups previously underrepresented in research: 1) transgender and gender non-conforming (TGNC) people, 2) lesbian, gay, and bisexual (LGB) people, 3) Black-identified people, 4) Latino/a/e people, and 5) ex-Muslim people.
-Then, informed by qualitative analyses, the research team will conduct two large-scale quantitative studies — one focused on unbelieving communities of colour (racist discrimination as a key matrix of domination) and the other with LGBTQ+ populations (heterosexist/transphobic discrimination as key matrices of domination).
-Using structural equation modelling, we will test a framework of the paths from oppression-related stressors (e.g., racism, Christian dominance) to unbelief via the indirect role of evaluations of stressors (e.g., tolerance of uncertainty).
-We will also explore the potential for buffers of stress (e.g., social support) to act as moderators of the aforementioned paths.
+We sought to examine evidence for and against commonly held notions of the causes of atheism across various demographic groups while taking an intersectional approach, positioning unbelief within the complex matrix of power and marginalization in which it exists.
+We used grounded theory-based qualitative studies to elucidate the origins of unbelief among groups previously underrepresented in research: 1) transgender and gender non-conforming (TGNC) people, 2) lesbian, gay, and bisexual (LGB) people, 3) Black-identified people, 4) Latino/a/e people, and 5) ex-Muslim people.
+We then developed two large-scale quantitative studies informed by the qualitative analyses — one focused on unbelieving communities of colour (racist discrimination as a key matrix of domination) and the other with LGBTQ+ populations (heterosexist/transphobic discrimination as key matrices of domination).
+Using structural equation modelling, we developed and tested a framework of the paths from oppression-related stressors (e.g., racism, Christian dominance) to unbelief via the indirect role of evaluations of stressors (e.g., tolerance of uncertainty).
+We also explored the potential for buffers of stress (e.g., social support) to act as moderators of the aforementioned paths.

 Next